 In March 2008, Credit Karma launched its platform right into that environment.
 On top of the troubling stigma, the financial crisis was on full steam, making it hard to raise any sort of funding.

-The platform became a hit with consumers right of the bat.
-Major news outlets like CNN or CNBC were running stories on the startup.
+Luckily, Credit Karma became a hit with consumers right of the bat.
+Major news outlets like CNN or CNBC were running stories on the young company.
 The catch?
 None.
 Credit Karma was, in fact, free of charge without any hidden fees attached.

 But not all was rosy during those times.
 Around the same time, in 2008, Credit Karma received a 30-day termination notice for its business relationship with TransUnion, which Credit Karma used to access the credit score data.